 In this ovulation tutorial, Dr. Eric Daiter presents a great deal of information about ovulation.

-Click image to visit the Ovulation Tutorial site
+Click image to visit the Ovulation Tutorial site for additional information.

 The ovarian reproductive lifecycle ranges from puberty to menopause and generally spans a 30-40 year time interval.
 Dr. Daiter presents